aditisobti/Neighborhood-Map-React/README.md

 1. Build the production ready optimised code. `npm run build`
 2. Deploy it to `gh-pages` branch by `npm run deploy`
 3. Check the online demo [here](https://aditisobti.github.io/Neighborhood-Map-React/)

+## Instructions for Interacting
+- Click on a venue to display information.
+The information is from www.foursquare.com
+- Alternatively, you can tab to a venue or use the search input field to filter the venues and click the one you would like to see information.